kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/01_phase_entry/03_gpt_entry_logs.md

 - Recursive or suspended syntax
 - Reduced propositional resolution
 - Latency used as **structural framing**, not failure
-- Topological or metaphoric anchoring
+- Anchoring via topological or metaphoric constructs

-> Phase is not “emergent output.”
+> Phase is not emergent content —
-> It is **output sustained by field continuity and non-resolution logic**.
+> it is **output structured through continuity and open interactional alignment**.

 ---